ehsanmqn/spline-drawer/readme.md

 be reached from [API Documentation](https://documenter.getpostman.com/view/5584679/TzCTaRNj).
 Furthermore, a simple HTML form also prepared for each API.
 For this mean you should open above links in your browser.

-As you didnt' provide an input template and test case, I uploaded an [image](uploads/test.jpg) from the challenges document in the [uploads](uploads) folder.
+An [image](uploads/test.jpg) is provided in the [uploads](uploads) folder.
-In order to test APIs, I cut this image from the document and extract your selected points according to the image size.
+In order to test APIs, you are welcome to use this image and define points according to the image size.
 You are free to use this image using following parameters.
 ```requirements.txt
 x: 282,286,335,252,256,259,244